getify/Functional-Light-JS/manuscript/ch3.md

 This calls the `foo` function, and has the result of passing in three values `1`, `2`, and `3`.
 But functions are automatically curried in Haskell, which means each value goes in as a separate curried-call.
 The JS equivalent of that would look like `foo(1)(2)(3)`, which is the same style as the `curry(..)` I presented earlier.

+I> ## Note
+I>
-**Note:** In Haskell, `foo (1,2,3)` is not passing in those three values at once as three separate arguments, but a tuple (kinda like a JS array) as a single argument.
+I> In Haskell, `foo (1,2,3)` is not passing in those three values at once as three separate arguments, but a tuple (kinda like a JS array) as a single argument.
 To work, `foo` would need to be altered to handle a tuple in that argument position.
 As far as I can tell, there's no way in Haskell to pass all three arguments separately with just one function call; each argument gets its own curried-call.
 Of course, the presence of multiple calls is transparent to the Haskell developer, but it's a lot more syntactically obvious to the JS developer.

 For these reasons, I think the `curry(..)` that I demonstrated earlier is a faithful adaptation, or what I might call "strict currying".
 However, it's important to note that there's a looser definition used in most popular JavaScript FP libraries.